dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Dockerfile, the build process would fail immediately, because the build process is fully automatic and doesn't expect any interaction from a user.

+So if your command line fu is not that great, then by writing Dockerfiles you will definitely improve that skill a lot.

 ---

 SWITCH SLIDE